 Management Buy-Outs (MBOs)

 Traditionally, less than one in five business owners would consider selling their businesses to their management team and usually for good reasons – Management Buy Outs (MBOs) needs careful thought and planning.
-However, things are changing as since 2008, MBOs have become more popular with a number of key advantages, which must be weighed up against the potential pitfalls.
+However, things have changed, as over the last ten years or so, MBOs have become more popular with a number of key advantages but which must be weighed up against the potential pitfalls.

 Advantages of an MBO

-So what are the advantages of an MBO?
-Rather than have to go to the market place, the buyer has instantly been found and confidentiality can easily be contained in-house, which is a great starting point.
+Quite simply, rather than have to go to the market place, the buyer has instantly found and confidentiality can easily be contained in-house, which is a great starting point.
 The balance of power can be transferred steadily and the business can continue with minimum disruption with people who are more likely to care about the history and who can be trusted in maintaining the legacy of the current and previous owners.
 The risk involved in a relationship change can therefore be minimised.

 Disadvantages of an MBO